An Interview with Our CNC Team

 After our half-hour conversation, it’s time for the team to get their day underway.
 I’m feeling guilty knowing how much work is waiting for them.
 They’re laughing about something as they walk back to their work – a healthy sign of a team that has bonded.

 I think about how much our company has changed since we took hold of the potential that CNCs offer.
-While the technology is impressive, I still find it’s the people who translate that potential into reality.
+While the technology is impressive, I still find it’s the people that translates that potential into reality.
 I’m proud of the great individuals and teams that keep Cornerstone at the forefront of sustainable timber construction!

 Choose Black Spruce